xpepermint/qos/README.md

 ### Queue

 Let's start by creating a `job` file `./MyJob.js`.
-The module returns a function which returns a promise.
+A job module must return a function which returns a promise.

 ```js
 module.exports = function(arg) {